SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some events that occur on or around October 16 in the USA:
+Here are a couple of events that typically occur around October 16th in the USA:

+- **World Food Day**:
+  - Observed on October 16th each year.
-- **World Food Day**: October 16 is recognized globally, including in the USA, as World Food Day.
-This day marks the founding of the Food and Agriculture Organization of the United Nations in 1945.
-Various events and activities are organized to raise awareness about issues related to food security, agriculture, and nutrition.
+  - Commemorates the founding of the Food and Agriculture Organization of the United Nations in 1945.
+  - Events and activities are organized to promote awareness and action for those suffering from hunger and to highlight the need to ensure healthy diets for all.

-- **National Feral Cat Day**: October 16 is designated as National Feral Cat
+- **National Boss's Day**:
+  - Celebr
 ### Positive Qoute
 ------
-"🌟 Believe in the magic within you and let your light shine bright! ✨😊"
+"Every day is a new beginning 🌅, embrace it with a smile 😊 and let your heart shine bright ✨!"